nielskrijger/appboot/README.md

 - [Zerolog](https://github.com/rs/zerolog) for logging;
 - all packages (elasticsearch, grpc, postgres, pubsub, redis) depend on libraries and may only work for a specific version of db/protocol.

-It is not very likely the set of chosen libraries here would fit your project's needs or preferences.
-It's designed to fit mine for the type of projects I'm currently working on.
+It's quite likely the set of chosen libraries here would not fit your project's needs or personal preferences.

 ## Development